SydneyMW/171Project/README.md

 ### 3. Model 2 -- Adversarial Neural Net Classifier

-In order to asess the success of our Neural Net model, we kept track of losses during training and testing, in addition to displaying classification report for both data partitions, similarly to our first model.
-The results to both can be find below.
+In order to assess the success of our Neural Net model, we kept track of losses during training and testing, in addition to displaying classification report for both data partitions, similarly to our first model.
+The results to both can be found below.

 #### Figure 4.1 -- NN Classification Report (Training)